morrownr/USB-WiFi/Performance_Comparison.md

 as they have smoked everything that I have compared them to.
 The ACHM sells for around $40 USD while the ACH sells for $60 - $70 USD depending on whether you are looking at the model with USB-C or Micro USB3 ports.
 They are premium quality adapters and their price reflects as much.
+Both are a pleasure to use.

 Note: There are additional factors beyond link quality that need to be taken into account before making a purchase decision.